 Telecommunication Services: Initially, the provision of basic telecommunications services, value-added telecommunications services, and voice telephone services are only permitted through business contracts with Vietnamese gateway operators.
+According to the terms of the BTA, by December 2003, (December

-Two years after entry-into-force of the BTA (three years in the case of Internet services), U.S. value-added telecommunications service providers may establish joint ventures with Vietnamese partners with up to 50 percent equity ownership.
+2004 in the case of Internet services), U.S. value-added telecommunications service providers may establish joint ventures with Vietnamese partners with up to 50 percent equity ownership.
 These joint ventures may not, however, construct their own long-distance and international circuits.
 Four years after entry-into-force of the BTA, U.S. basic telecommunications service suppliers can establish joint ventures with Vietnamese partners with up to 49 percent U.S. equity ownership.
 These joint ventures may not, however, construct their own long-distance and international circuits.
 Six years after entry-into-force of the Agreement, U.S. voice telephone service providers may establish joint ventures with Vietnamese partners with up to 49 percent U.S. equity ownership.

-Audio Visual Services: Vietnam has not agreed to provide market access or national treatment for cross-border supply or consumption abroad of audio visual services.
+Audiovisual Services: Vietnam has not agreed to provide market access or national treatment for cross-border supply or consumption abroad of audiovisual services.
 U.S. service suppliers may establish a commercial presence only through a business cooperation contract or joint venture with a Vietnamese partner.
 For the first five years after entry-into-force of the BTA, U.S. ownership may not exceed 49 percent.
 After five years, U.S. ownership may not exceed 51 percent.

 Construction and Related Engineering Services: Vietnam has not agreed to provide market access or national treatment for the cross-border supply of construction and related engineering services.
 Branches are not permitted.
-For the first three years after their establishment and operation, 100 percent U.S.-owned enterprises may only provide services to enterprises with foreign directly-invested capital in Vietnam.
-U.S. companies must be legally registered for operation in the U.S.
+For the first three years after their establishment and operation, 100 percent U.S.-owned enterprises may only provide services to foreign-invested enterprises in Vietnam.
+U.S. companies must be legally registered for operation in the United States.

 Distribution Services: Vietnam does not provide market access or national treatment for the cross-border supply of distribution services.
 Three years after entry-into-force of the BTA, U.S. service providers may establish joint ventures with Vietnamese partners with up to 49 percent U.S. equity.
 After six years, U.S. ownership in joint ventures will be unlimited.
 After seven years, companies with 100 percent equity will be allowed.
-One retail outlet may be established as of right, while additional outlets will be considered on a case-by-case basis.
+One retail outlet per firm may be established upon entry into force of the BTA, while additional outlets will be considered on a case-by-case basis.
 For some agricultural and industrial products, market access in this sector is subject to additional limitations, which will be phased out over a period of three to five years.
 There are a limited number of products for which Vietnam did not commit to allow distribution services.